-The effect of scanning protocol on the measured ML-TP distances for both hemispheres (head normalized across scanners) is shown in Fig. 5.
-Based on an analysis of variance, a significant effect of scanning protocol on reconstructed ML-TP distance was found at the p < .05 level for both left [F(4, 60) = 25.05, p = 3.17E-12] and right hemispheres [F (4, 60) = 18.46, p = 6.16E-10].
-Fig. 5 also indicates that i) the mean measurements of both SoA protocols (blue and pink) were significantly different than the Std-40 mT/m protocol (p < .0001); ii) both Connectom and Prisma Std protocols (red and green) indicate significant difference with the Std-40 mT/m one (p < .01 and 0.001).
-Additionally, both SoA reconstructions indicate significant differences over all Std reconstructions, with the exception of the right hemisphere SoA and Std 80 mT/m (Fig. 5, p = .02).
+The effect of scanning protocol on the measured ML-TP distances for both hemispheres (head normalized across scanners) is shown in Figure 5.
+Based on an analysis of variance, a significant effect of scanning protocol on reconstructed ML-TP distance was found at the p < 0.05 level for both left [F(4, 60) = 25.05, p = 3.17E-12] and right hemispheres [F(4, 60) = 18.46, p = 6.16E-10].
+Figure 5 also indicates that i) the mean measurements of both SoA protocols (blue and pink) were significantly different than the Std-40 mT/m protocol (p < 0.0001); ii) both Connectom and Prisma Std protocols (red and green) indicate significant difference with the Std-40 mT/m one (p < 0.01 and 0.001).
+Additionally, both SoA reconstructions indicate significant differences over all Std reconstructions, with the exception of the right hemisphere SoA and Std 80 mT/m (Figure 5, p = 0.02).
+Individual ML-TP measurements are provided in the Supplementary Materials.

-4. Discussion
+4. DISCUSSION

-4.1.
-Measurements and asymmetry of the Meyer's loop
+4.1 Measurements and asymmetry of the Meyer's loop

 In this work, we focused on the challenge of reconstructing the optic radiation, which is important for epilepsy surgery in the temporal lobe, by providing a quantitative comparison of several acquisition protocols from different scanners.
 There are two main findings associated with this study.
 First, a significantly reduced ML-TP distance was found for both SoA-300 mT/m and SoA-80 mT/m acquisitions, with a mean ML-TP distance across both hemispheres of 25.8 and 27.3 mm, respectively.
-These measurements are directly in the range of what has been reported by several ex vivo dissection studies (see Fig. 6).
+These measurements are directly in the range of what has been reported by several ex vivo dissection studies (see Figure 6).
 The Std-300 mT/m and Std-80 mT/m protocols followed closely with a mean ML-TP measurement of 31.0 and 30.3 mm, respectively.
-This finding is also supported by the average location of the OR across protocols, as shown in Supplementary Fig. 1 (red-yellow).
-Additionally, it is worth noting that, although underestimating the loop when compared to other protocols, the Std-40 mT/m measurements derived from single-shell CSD estimated a smaller ML-TP distance than most previously-published DTI studies (Figs. 6, 35.2 mm).
+This finding is also supported by the average location of the OR across protocols, as shown in Supplementary Figure 1 (red-yellow).
+Additionally, it is worth noting that, although underestimating the loop when compared to other protocols, the Std-40 mT/m measurements derived from single-shell CSD estimated a smaller ML-TP distance than most previously-published DTI studies (Figure 6, 35.2 mm).
 We attribute this to the use of the MAGNET algorithm in the current study, which specifically addresses the high curvature of Meyer's loop (Chamberland et al., 2017).
-Interestingly, matching protocols on different scanners (i.e., Std-80 mT/m vs Std-300 mT/m and SoA-80 mT/m vs SoA-300 mT/m) did not yield any significant difference in terms of tractography reconstructions (Fig. 5).
+Interestingly, matching protocols on different scanners (i.e. Std-80 mT/m vs Std-300 mT/m and SoA-80 mT/m vs SoA-300 mT/m) did not yield any significant difference in terms of tractography reconstructions (Figure 5).
 Yet, higher gradient strengths allow for better SNR per unit time for higher b-values, which in turn will allow more reliable estimation of fibre orientations.